zvanderbosch/phot2lc/docs/source/quickstart.rst

 For ccd_hsp output, phot2lc will assume the photometry files have base names of *runbase* followed by the aperture size (e.g. runbase2.5), while for MAESTRO output the photometry files are assumed to have base names of *counts*, again followed by the aperture size (e.g. counts_02.5).

-In addition, the following files should be present:
+In addition, the following files/info should be present:

 * stars.dat (or another file with object names and RA-Dec coordinates)
 * The first FITS image (or all images within **image_list_name**)
 * If available, the file pointed to by **pixloc_name**
+* An entry within teledat.py corresponding to your telescope/instrument

+  * If need to add a new entry into teledat.py, you can do this yourself by editing the teledat.py file, or :ref:`send a request to Zach Vanderbosch<Contact>` to add your telescope into the official phot2lc package.

 Startup